-Federal Minister for Rural Health, Senator Bridget McKenzie, and Federal Member for Calare, Andrew Gee, recently met with senior representatives of Charles Sturt University (CSU) and Western Sydney University (WSU) to discuss the new Joint Medical Program (JMP), which includes a significant node at CSU’s campus in Orange, New South Wales.
+Federal Minister for Rural Health, Senator Bridget McKenzie, and Federal Member for Calare, Andrew Gee, recently met with senior representatives of Charles Sturt University and Western Sydney University (WSU) to discuss the new Joint Medical Program (JMP), which includes a significant node at Charles Sturt University’s campus in Orange, New South Wales.

 The federal government’s budget commitment to support the medical program delivers a range of benefits to local communities across the central west including Bathurst, Parkes, Forbes and other rural towns and centres.